My working papers

 with Pierre M. Picard

-Since the beginning of the war between Russia and Ukraine in 2022, Western countries have been discussing and then implementing new trade sanctions against Russian fossil fuels.
-This paper quantifies such policies’ trade and welfare effects using a general equilibrium model with 92 countries and 65 intermediate products and sectoral linkages.
-The paper breaks down the effects of the bans on gas, crude and refined oil, and coal, and discusses the impact of alternative coalitions of sanctioning countries.
-In the most stringent case, the model predicts welfare losses of about 16.8% in Russia and 0.42% in the sanctioning countries.
-These losses are very heterogeneous across sanctioning countries.
-The OECD countries have an important role as their participation in sanction policies significantly influences expected outcomes in Russia.
-Meanwhile, should only EU countries implement fossil fuel sanctions, their welfare losses are predicted to be 3.3% on average.
+Since the beginning of Russia's war against Ukraine in 2022, Western countries have discussed and implemented new trade sanctions on Russian fossil fuels.
+This paper quantifies the trade and welfare effects of these policies using a general equilibrium model covering 92 countries, 65 intermediate products, and sectoral linkages.
+It distinguishes between bans on gas, crude oil, refined oil, and coal and examines the effects of alternative coalitions of sanctioning countries.
+In the most stringent scenario, the model predicts welfare losses of approximately 16.8% in Russia and 0.42% across the sanctioning countries.
+These losses vary substantially among sanctioning countries.
+OECD participation plays an important role because it significantly affects the expected outcomes in Russia.
+If only EU countries were to impose fossil-fuel sanctions, their average predicted welfare loss would be 3.3%.

 DEM Discussion Paper Series 23-19, 2023